foundersandcoders/coursebook/src/workshops/promise-practice/index.md

   - promises
   - async
 ---

-Let's practice using promises to avoid "callback hell" in our asynchronous JavaScript.

-## Part 1: sequential functions

 Running functions in sequence (one after another) is a common requirement.
 For example, triggering animations in order, or requesting some data then sending that response on to another API.